Naturality and functoriality in involutive Heegaard Floer homology: Holomorphic polygons and stabilizations

 Suppose that $\cD=(\Sigma,\gs_1,\dots, \gs_n,w)$ is a weakly admissible Heegaard tuple and $J=(J_x)_{x\in K_{n-1}}$ is a stratified family of almost complex structures on $\Sigma\times D_n$ for computing holomorphic $n$-gons.
 Suppose also that $\frS\subset \Spin^c(X_{\g_1,\dots, \g_n})$ is a set which is closed under the actions of $\delta^1 H^1(Y_{\g_i,\g_j})$ for all $i<j$, and assume for simplicity that all elements of $\frS$ restrict to a single element of $\Spin^c(\d X_{\g_1,\dots, \g_n})$.
 Given a tree $T\in C_*^{\cell}(K_{n-1})$, there is a map

 obtained by composing the polygon maps corresponding to each internal vertex of $T$.
 If $T$ has only valence 3 internal vertices, then there is a unique point of $K_{n-1}$ corresponding to $T$, which is in the strata of maximal codimension.
-We write $J_T$ for the corresponding almost complex structure.
-The map $F_{\g_1,\dots, \g_n, \frS;J_T}$ is obtained by successively composing holomorphic triangle maps according to the tree $T$.
+We write $J_T$ for the corresponding almost complex structure, and otherwise suppress the tree from the notation in this case.
+The map $\widehat{f}_{\cD, \frS; J,T}$ is obtained by successively composing holomorphic triangle maps according to the tree $T$.

 More generally, we can view the holomorphic polygon maps as fitting together compatibly to give a chain map